3-Flows with Large Support: Setup

 \begin{observation} If $\delta(Z)$ is a 3-edge-cut of $G^{\bullet}$ with $w \not\in Z$, then one of the following holds: \begin{enumerate} \item $X \subseteq Z$, \item The graph induced by $Z$ contains at most one cycle. \end{enumerate} \end{observation}

 Note that every ear of $G^{\bullet}$ is also an ear of $G$.
 The three ears of $G^{\bullet}$ which are incident with the vertex $w$ will be called \emph{unusable} since we have little control over the 3-edge-cuts of $G$ which meet these three ears.
 Every other ear of $G^{\bullet}$ will be called \emph{usable}.
-We say that a cycle $C \subseteq G^{\bullet} \setminus \{w\}$ is an \emph{inner triangle} if $d( V(C) ) = 3$.
-Note that in this case, Lemma~\ref{easydelconseq} implies that $C$ is a union of three distinct ears, $C$ contains exactly three vertices of degree 3, and all other vertices of $C$ have degree 2 (hence the name triangle).
+We say that a cycle $C \subseteq G^{\bullet} \setminus \{w\}$ with $X\not\subseteq V(C)$ is an \emph{inner triangle} if $d( V(C) ) = 3$.
+Note that in this case, Observation~\ref{bullet3ec} implies that $C$ has no chords.
+By Lemma~\ref{easydelconseq}, $C$ is a union of three distinct ears.
+Hence it contains exactly three vertices of degree 3, while all other vertices of $C$ have degree 2 (hence the name triangle).
 Since $G$ is a subdivision of a 3-edge-connected graph, any two distinct inner triangles must be vertex disjoint.
 We say that an ear $P$ of $G^{\bullet}$ is \emph{inner} if it is contained in an inner triangle and it is \emph{outer} otherwise.
 The following lemma follows from Lemma~\ref{3edgecut} applied to the graph obtained from $G^{\bullet}$ by suppressing the degree 2 vertices.

 \begin{lemma} Let $P$ be a usable ear of $G^{\bullet}$ and let $G' = \left( G - E(P) \right)^{\times}$. \begin{enumerate} \item If $P$ is inner, $G'$ is a subdivision of a 3-edge-connected graph. \item If $P$ is outer, then the only 2-edge-cuts of $G'$ separating cycles have the form~$\delta(Y)$ where $Y \subseteq V(G^{\bullet} - w)$ contains a unique cycle $C$ which is an inner triangle in $G^{\bullet}$ (and contains an end of $P$). \end{enumerate} \end{lemma}